ApryseSDK/pdftron-flutter/API.md

 ### Custom Behavior

 #### overrideBehavior
-array of [`Behaviors`](./lib/constants.dart) constants, defaults to false.
+array of [Behaviors](./lib/constants.dart) constants, defaults to false.

 Defines actions that should skip default behavior, such as external link click.
+The event handler [startBehaviorActivatedListener](#startBehaviorActivatedListener) will be called when the behavior is activated, where custom behavior can be implemented.

 ```dart
 config.overrideBehavior = [Behaviors.linkPress];